Luca-Skyline/Up-Beat/README.md

 - Click "Mange Modes..."
 - Go to the "Libraries"
 - Search for "The MidiBus".
 When it appears, click it and hit "Install".
+- Search for "ControlP5".
+When it appears, click it and hit "Install".
 - Close install menu and run code

 ## Members